C1726: Steering Torque Sensor Signal Invalid

 Typical Repair Cost

-Range based on 2 documented vehicle-specific issues.
-Actual cost depends on the root cause, your vehicle, and whether you DIY or visit a shop.
+Based on 2 documented vehicle-specific issues.
+Actual cost depends on root cause and vehicle.

 Diagnostic Tools